UniCredit not put off by Ukraine turmoil

 Papa reiterated that he was not worried about the potential impact of bank stress tests on its unit in Slovenia, one of the 10 biggest banks in the struggling euro zone country.

-“So far I don’t have any indication that we are going to have a problem” from results of the tests due on December 12, he said, calling its unit there “overcapitalized”.
+“So far I don’t have any indication that we are going to have a problem” from results of the tests due on Dec.
+12, he said, calling its unit there “overcapitalised”.

 Papa said new Turkish measures that aim to control rampant consumer loan growth and spur domestic savings would weigh on revenue generation but could be offset at least in part.

-He said of Turkey: “2014 will be a year of stabilization and then we see 2015 as a pick-up again for the business.”
+He said of Turkey: “2014 will be a year of stabilisation and then we see 2015 as a pick-up again for the business.”

 He played down the impact of a Croatian law on foreign-currency loans and takes effect next year, noting it did not apply retroactively to its FX loan book of around 560 million euros.
 “There will be no losses but less revenues,” he said.